 Over the years as programs and amendments continued to be added under Social Security the law itself became more complicated.
 This especially became true when additional healthcare programs including Medicare and disability insurance benefits were included.

 Our modern-day Social Security has two basic components, the larger portion of the pie is the retirement and survivors benefits, while the other, the disability insurance program is much smaller, but it is just as vital.

-Get the Experience of a Social Security Lawyer
+Get the Experience of a Greenville Social Security Disability Lawyer

 Keep in mind there are hundreds of technical rules within the disability system.
 Do you know what a “Last Insured” is?
 A “Quarter of Coverage?”
 “Amended Onset Date?”
 The income and resource criteria for SSI?
 These can all be complicated questions to answer without an experienced Social Security lawyer by your side.

 If your disability is terminal or if your financial situation extremely precarious, it may be necessary to have your case heard as soon as possible.
 In these situations, you may qualify for an expedited hearing.
 But it’s still important to remember that not every case can be expedited and that it can take months, if not years to have a Social Security disability case resolved.

 No matter whether you are just beginning to consider applying for Social Security disability insurance or if you need assistance in filing your first appeal, it’s time to contact an experienced Social Security lawyer at J. Robert Surface.
 Having the benefit of an experienced Social Security lawyer on your side during this time of physical, emotional and financial stress is invaluable at this time.
 Do not make the mistake of going at it alone.
 Call J. Robert Surface to schedule an appointment with an experienced Social Security lawyer in Greenville.